afriteknz/k8s-infrastructure/README.md

 #### Running microservices applications on EKS/AKS

-Seperate repositories will store different Microservices applications in Java, C#, PHP, Python, and other modern languages.

 Prerequisites
 - AKS Cluster: Ensure the AKS/EKS cluster is up & running.
 - ArgoCD Installed: Ensure ArgoCD is installed on the AKS/EKS cluster.
 - kubectl: Make sure kubectl is configured to interact with the AKS/EKS cluster.
-- Git Repository: Have a Git repository where you can store the ArgoCD configuration files.
+- Git Repository: Have a Git repository where you can store the ArgoCD configuration files & use seperate repositories to store different Microservices applications in Java, C#, PHP, Python, & other modern languages.

 ---